grpc/proposal/A62-pick-first.md

 Specific changes are described in their own subsections below.

-### Support Sticky-TF
+### Use sticky-TF by default

-`pick_first` implementations that don't support sticky-TF have the following
+Current `pick_first` implementations that don't provide sticky-TF have the following shortcomings:
-shortcomings:
 - When none of the received addresses are reachable, client applications experience long delays before their RPCs fail.
 This is because the channel does not spend enough time in `TRANSIENT_FAILURE` and goes back to `CONNECTING` state while attempting to reconnect.
-- [priority][2] LB policy maintains an ordered list of child policies, and sends picks to the highest priority child reporting `READY` or `IDLE`.
+- `priority` LB policy maintains an ordered list of child policies, and sends picks to the highest priority child reporting `READY` or `IDLE`.
 It expects child policies to support sticky-TF, and if not, it can result in picks being sent to a higher priority child with no reachable backends, instead of a lower priority child that is reporting `READY`.
-See [gRFC A56][2] for more details
+See [gRFC A56][A56] for more details.

 One scenario where this comes up is when a `LOGICAL_DNS` cluster is used under an aggregate cluster, and where the `LOGICAL_DNS` cluster is not the last